coast-framework/coast/docs/Routing.md

 (redirect-to :post/view {:author/id 1 :id 2})

-; or you can use the exact parameter name as well

-(url-for :post/view {:author-id 1 :id 2})
+; or you can use the exact parameter name with a - instead of a / (url-for :post/view {:author-id 1 :id 2})
 ```